| Route- and Travel planners

 ''Designing Solutions for the Algorithmic Future''

-All systems in science, industry, business, and society are built on algorithms. structures and approaches in any context.
+All systems in science, industry and business are built on algorithms.
+The structures and approaches in any context.

-The Chair for Algorithms and Complexity is led by professor Hans L. Bodlaender and is part of the division Algorithms and Data Research of the Department of Information and Computing Sciences at Utrecht University.
+The Chair for Algorithms and Complexity is led by professor Hans L. Bodlaender and is part of the division `Algorithms' of the Department of Information and

+Computing Sciences at Utrecht University.
 The research is part of the programme of the Utrecht Research Institute of Information and

-We also provide courses in algorithmic modeling, algorithm design, combinatorial optimization, network algorithms and computational complexity for the BSc-, MSc-
+We also provide courses on data structures, algorithm design, combinatorial optimization, computational complexity and network science for the BSc-, MSc- and

 - Computational complexity e.g. fixed parameter tractability, exact algorithms,